Which License should you choose Structural or Ag License?

 - Have 12 months verifiable technical field experience in the past 24 months from another occupation.
 The applicant must submit a signed and notarized statement from their previous employer detailing technical field experience as it relates to pest control.

-- For noncommercial applicators only, complete a SPCS approved noncommercial applicator training course.
+- For noncommercial certified applicators only, complete a SPCS approved noncommercial applicator training course.

 Exam Charges for TDA Ag License